six-two/mkdocs-backlinks-section-plugin/README.md

 ### Ignore pages

 You can ignore source and destination pages for the backlink section.
-The values are interpreted as [glob-like](https://docs.python.org/3/library/pathlib.html#pathlib-pattern-language) patterns, wich are matched against the paths of the Markdown source files.
+The values are interpreted as [glob-like](https://docs.python.org/3/library/pathlib.html#pathlib-pattern-language) patterns, which are matched against the paths of the Markdown source files.

 Option | Type | Default value
 --- | --- | ---